What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Conclusion

 \section{Conclusion}

 How humans engage with AI systems to make decisions with national security consequences is a critical question for political science.
-Existing research points to automation bias and algorithm aversion as mechanisms that could substantially increase the potential for accidents, miscalculation, and even inadvertent escalation as AI integration in militaries expands.
-By comparing a sample of West Point cadets with a relatively similar general public sample, however, we demonstrate that the cadets, future U.S. military leaders, are better calibrated in their views of AI and less susceptible to automation bias.
-In contrast to the literature on AI DSS, which suggests the desire for speed and overestimation of AI could lead to the use of flawed AI systems, our results provide the first experimental evidence on automation bias in a military population, and point in the opposite direction.
+Some existing research points to automation bias and algorithm aversion as mechanisms that could substantially increase the potential for accidents, miscalculation, and even inadvertent escalation as AI integration in militaries expands.
+By comparing a sample of West Point cadets with a similar general public sample, we demonstrate that the cadets, future U.S. military leaders, are better calibrated in their views of AI and less susceptible to automation bias.
+In contrast to some existing literature, our results provide the first direct experimental evidence on automation bias in a military population, and suggest that the desire of militaries to adopt AI will not necessarily lead to the use of flawed AI systems and could even offer opportunities for improvement

-Given that public and policy concern over AI is rising as AI is integrated into military systems, the results provide some initial evidence that, with proper training and habituation, those responsible for deploying these new technologies in the military domain are more likely to do so in a safe and effective way.
-No crisis or combat situation is free from errors in judgment, but militaries with extensive training in decision-making in general, and AI-specific training, can decrease the risk of automation bias.
+The results provide some initial evidence that, with training and habituation, those responsible for using AI in the military domain can apply it in a safe and effective way.
+No crisis or combat situation is free from errors in judgment, but militaries with training in decision-making in general, and AI-specific training, can decrease the risk of automation bias.
 The results also show that achieving justified confidence requires addressing automation bias and algorithm aversion through potentially distinct mechanisms, and that reducing one does not automatically diminish the other.
 Future research should examine these phenomena separately to better understand what interventions can move operators toward appropriate calibration along both dimensions.